 Metal Waste Export

 Recycled metals are extremely valuable.
-When traded, recovered metal scraps have a high market value compared with other recyclable materials.
+When traded, recovered metal scraps have a higher market value than other recyclable materials.
 Steel scraps represent the majority of our metal waste exports, but copper and aluminium provide higher revenues due to their weight.

-- In 2009-2010, we exported 1.9 million tonnes of metal waste which represented 52% of our total waste exports.
-While we approximately transport 74% of these materials to other countries, we only ship an estimate of 1,500 tonnes of recyclable metals to China.
+- In 2009-2010, we exported 1.9 million tonnes of metal waste, representing 52% of our total waste exports.
+While we transport approximately 74% of these materials to other countries, we only ship an estimate of 1,500 tonnes of recyclable metals to China.

 - Australia exported almost 2.2 million tonnes of recyclable metals to other countries in 2016-2017.
 Vietnam, Indonesia, Malaysia, and China were our top largest markets for recyclable metals.
 Here’s a breakdown of the volume of metal waste they imported from us: